PelionIoT/node-hotplug-old/README.md

 This is a hotplug system for node.js.
 It is in early development but is meant to handle all types of devices being plugged into or removed from a system.
 It is designed to be able to deal with a *large* database of 'signatures' relatively quickly.

+### Build directions

+    node-gyp configure
+    node-gyp build

+If using devicejs use <code>node-gyp-dev</code> in the local node directory.

 ----